berthelemy/faouetinformatique/_pages/services.md

 ### Training

 Many people want to use one of the many site builder services to build their own website.
-I can provide one-to-one training and support.
+I can provide one-to-one coaching, training and support.

 Weekly sessions will help give you the confidence and momentum you need to succeed.